|Keith Haring - "Love"|

 If it is a friend you only met recently and oddly the relationship ends because she moves away, the pain of separation will probably not be as great as a friendship cultivated over the course of many years that suddenly terminates.

-The lyric "every day a little death" makes sense when one considers the many times love is given only for it to eventually subside and cease to be.
-Every day there is a little death, not only in our bodies, but in the course of our relationships.
+The lyric from the Sondheim song "every day a little death" makes sense when one considers the many times love is given only for it to eventually subside and cease to be.
+Every day there is a little death, not only in our bodies but in the course of our relationships.